Call hotline 1900.888.866Book an appointment

 1. History and Development

-The Digestive Surgery Center was established on December 29, 2023, and officially commenced operations on January 10, 2024.
+The Center of Digestive Surgery was established on December 29, 2023, and officially commenced operations on January 10, 2024.
 The Center was formed by merging the Department of Hepato-Pancreato-Biliary & Digestive Surgery and the Department of General Surgery.

 2. Organizational